GraphScope/portal/python/graphy/README.md

 ```

 ### Navigators
 Currently, the only thing to configure in a navigator is the connected Inspector nodes.
-The `navigators` can be left empty, as in [workflow_inspector](config/workflow_inspector.json),
-which will only process Paper Inspector without Reference Navigator.
+The following
+most simple navigator configuration uses `PaperNavigateArxivEdge` by default.

 **Example**:
 ```json